Congratulations to the 2017 Catron Scholarship recipients:

 - Create an account using your email.wm.edu adress

-- In the Preliminary Question section select Catron Scholarship as the program for which you are applying
+- Select Catron Scholarship for Academic Excellence as the program for which you are applying

 - Fill out the application form and upload the required documents (proposal, budget, personal statement, transcript).

 - Post your samples of your work online made accessible through a link.
 You will provide this link in the online application form.

 - Register your recommenders online.
 Your recommenders will submit your letters through the online system.
 Once you have registered your recommenders, they will each receive an email with instructions on how to submit the letter.
 Please alert your recommenders to look for this email (it may go to a spam folder).
-The system will notify you once the letters have been submitted.
+You will be able to log into the system to see if the letters have been submitted.
 You may submit your application before the letters have been uploaded.
 Visit the FAQs page for more information on recommendation letters.

 - Submit your application.